Personal tools

 Concern about expansion of the mental health industry to poor & developing countries.

-Psychiatrist and chair of Harvard's department of anthropology
+Psychiatrist and Director of Harvard’s Asia Center.

 Media are widely covering a news story about global mental health.
 Lancet, the widely-respected medical publication, published a study calling for more money for mental health services in poor developing countries.
 World Health Organization promptly put out an endorsement of this call for more money.
 But MindFreedom asks, "more money for what"?